khangvo05/HolyClicker/README.md

 - **Instantly copy the coordinate of your cursor with one press of button.**
 - **Simple, human-intuitive scripting system to customize your desired clicking routine.
 Those commands offer the following utilities:**

-    - Click at a coordinate a specific number of times.
+    - Click at a coordinate.
     - Click at an image on the screen.
     - Type text.
     - Press down and release button.
     - Press down and release specific mouse button.
-    - Wait until a specific time
+    - Wait until a specific time.
     - Wait a number of seconds (float)
     - Drag mouse to a specific coordinate.
     - Randomly execute commands with customized probability distribution.
     - Randomly type texts taken from a file.
-    - Checking for an image's appearance on the screen to execute commands.
-This utility can be run in parallel fashion.
-    - Repeat a section of commands.
+    - Repeat commands.
+    - Repeat commands until condition is met.
+    - IF statement

+     For specific syntax, please visit: khangvo05.github.io/HolyClicker/

 ## 🛠️ Installation